liontamerbc/liontamerbc/README.md

 <div style="margin: 20px 0;">
-  <h1 style="color: #2ecc71; margin: 0; font-size: 2.5em; line-height: 1.2;">👋 Hi, I'm Daniel! 👋</h1>
+  <h1 style="color: #2ecc71; margin: 0; font-size: 2.5em; line-height: 1.2;">👋 Hi, I'm Dan! 👋</h1>
 </div>

 <p align="left">I'm a full-time caregiver to my wife, a father to two adult stepsons, and a Christian.
-I'm passionate about technology, particularly Linux and open source software.
+I'm passionate about technology, particularly Linux and open source software, which I've been learning through YouTube.
 While I primarily use Linux, I also enjoy working with Windows.
 Living with ADHD, I find that technology can sometimes help me stay focused and engaged.</p>

 ### 🎯 GitHub Stats